-Modification Type-one of Update (to update an existing entry), Insert (to add a new entry), Delete (to delete an existing entry) 2939 Term-the name of the geospatial business language entry 2940 Type-the type of the geospatial business language entry (must be one of application, data, function, process, technology as defined 2941 above) 2942 Definition/Description-the definition/description for the geospatial business language entry 2943 Justification-text that justifies the modification requested.
-2944 Implications-text that describes any implications of note that would result from acceptance of the modification (e.g., this change will 2945 require the deletion of another entry, the addition of another entry, or similar) 2946 A separate Geospatial Business Language Modification Request should be made for each desired modification.
-All requests will be registered for 2947 processing at the next meeting of the GEA COP WG.
-2948 2949
+Type-the type of the geospatial business language entry (must be one of application, data, 3181 function, process, technology as defined above) 3182 Definition/Description-the definition/description for the geospatial business language 3183 3184 entry Justification-text that justifies the modification requested.
+3185 Implications-text that describes any implications of note that would result from acceptance 3186 of the modification (e.g., this change will require the deletion of another entry, the addition 3187 of another entry, or similar) 3188 A separate Geospatial Business Language Modification Request should be made for each desired 3189 modification.
+All requests will be registered for processing at the next meeting of the GEA COP WG.
+3190